EGR-314-Team-201/EGR-314-Team-201/index.md

 Our goal is to design a cup able to detect temperature in a drink and be able to regulate its temperature using serial sensor and outside actuators.
 Our goal is to not only meet academic requirements but to pioneer innovative, impactful solutions in environmental monitoring, broadcasting valuable data over the internet through MQTT.
 Join us in shaping a future where technology leads to a smarter world.

-We came to the conclusion to make this our mission statement because ...

 [Rest of Team Organization](/TeamOrganization.md)

 ## User Needs